 The first book has been published!
 Follow this link to read it online if your library subscribes to Springer content.

 This blog is a companion to two books.
 The first Modeling Economic Instability: A History of Early Macroeconomics by Michaël Assous and Vincent Carret has been published in 2022 by Springer.
-The second Modeling Growth and Economic Instability in the postwar period: an exploration in the history of macroeconomics of the 1940s-1960s by Michaël Assous and Alain Raybaut is in preparation and shall be published by Springer in 2023.
+The second Grappling with Economic Instability in the postwar period by Michaël Assous and Alain Raybaut is in preparation and shall be published by Springer in 2025.

 Its aim is to provide insights into the origin and development of some concepts and visions which are part of the modern landscape of macroeconomics.
 As such it can be used by macroeconomists ready to go beyond the standard narrative provided in textbooks.